SpaceX: National defense

 The U.S. National Reconnaissance Office (NRO) also purchased launches from SpaceX, with the first taking place on May 1, 2017.
 In February 2019, SpaceX secured a contract from the U.S. Air Force to launch another three national security missions, all slated to launch no earlier than FY 2021.
 In August 2020, the U.S. Space Force awarded its National Security Space Launch (NSSL) contracts for the following 5–7 years.
 SpaceX won a contract for for one launch.
 In addition, SpaceX will handle 40% of the U.S. military's satellite launch requirements over the period.

 SpaceX also designs and launches custom military satellites for the Space Development Agency as part of a new missile defense system in low Earth orbit.
 The constellation would give the United States capabilities to sense, target and potentially intercept nuclear missiles and hypersonic weapons launched from anywhere on Earth.
 Both China and Russia brought concerns to the United Nations about the program, and various organizations warn it could be destabilizing and trigger an arms race in space.

 In March 2024, Reuters reported that, as part of a contract signed with the National Reconnaissance Office in 2021, SpaceX is building a network of hundreds of spy satellites.
 This new network, Reuters reported, would be able to operate as a swarm in low orbits.

-In December 2024, WSJ reported that Musk didn't have access to government secrets.
+In December 2024, The Wall Street Journal reported that Musk did not have access to government secrets.